HSLdevcom/jore4-jore3-importer/README.md

 The importer will be available through http://localhost:8080.
 See instructions below on how to trigger importing through the HTTP API.

+## Running the app in docker-compose

+You may wish to test whether the application works as a container in a docker network.
+Spin up the dependencies and the app itself with `development.sh start`

+The importer will be available through http://localhost:3200.
+See instructions below on how to trigger importing through the HTTP API.

 ## Building the app

 The application is using jooq for ORM.
 To (re)generate the mapping classes, you need to have the ORM source database to